trchudley/glacier-strain-tools/README.md

 ```$ strain_tools.py vx.tif vy.tif 750 --pixel_size 200 --no_data -9999.0```

-where the first three mandatory arguments are the _x_-velocity field, the _y_-velocity field, and the length scale (in distance units).
+where the first three mandatory arguments are the _x_-velocity field geotiff, the _y_-velocity field geotiff, and the length scale (in distance units).
 Output strain fields are saved as \*.tif files in the same directory as the input files.
-Optional flags are available -- see `strain_tools.py -h` -- but particularly important ones are the spatial resolution (`--pixel_size`) as an integer (the script will try and determine this manually but will often throw an error, so it may be prefereable to manually set this), and the value of no_data pixels (`--no_data`) if this value will not automatically be loaded is as NaN values by rasterio or your preferred Python geospatial tool (gdal, georaster, etc.).
+Optional flags are available -- see `strain_tools.py -h` -- but particularly important ones are the spatial resolution (`--pixel_size`) as an integer (the script will try and determine this manually but will often throw an error, so it may be prefereable to manually set this), and the value of no_data pixels (`--no_data`) if this value will not automatically be loaded in as NaN values by rasterio.

 ## Python functions

-It is preferable to use this tool as a Python module:
+It is preferable to use this tool as an imported Python module. `strain_tools` can be installed from the top-level directory via `python setup.py install`.
+Following installation, it can be used in combination with arrays of _x_ and _y_ velocities within a Python script:

 ```
 import rasterio as rs